National POW/MIA Recognition Day

 Free parking (Constitution Day)

 Remember the sacrifices of those who were prisoners of war (POW) and those missing in action (MIA) during a memorial ceremony led by American Legion Cantigny Post 556 at the First Division Museum.

-Ceremony Begins at 11:00 AM.
+A brief ceremony begins at 11 am.
 Throughout the day, a missing man table will be displayed in the lobby of the First Division Museum.
 The table and items on it symbolize the sacrifices made by prisoners of war and those still missing in action.